 The Audit Committee consists of four directors, all of whom are both independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
-As of March 31, 2024, the Audit Committee was comprised of Messrs.
-Gallagher (chair of the Audit Committee), Hedges, Taylor and Ms. Madon.
+As of May 1, 2025, the Audit Committee was comprised of Mr. Gallagher (chair of the Audit Committee), Mr. Taylor, Ms. Madon and Ms. Sham.
 Each of the Audit Committee members must have an understanding of the accounting principles used to prepare financial statements and varied experience as to the general application of such accounting principles, as well as an understanding of the internal controls and procedures necessary for financial reporting.
 For additional details regarding the relevant education and experience of the members of the Audit Committee, see "Business of the Meeting - Election of Directors - Director Nominees".

 The Audit Committee is responsible for: (i) monitoring the Company's systems and procedures for financial reporting and associated internal controls, and the performance of the Company's auditors; (ii) reviewing certain public disclosure documents before their approval by the full Board and release to the public, such as the Company's quarterly and annual financial statements and management's discussion and analysis; and (iii) recommending an auditor to be nominated for appointment as the external auditor, and for approving the assignment of any non-audit work to be performed by the external auditor.
 The Audit Committee meets regularly in private session with the Company's auditors, without management present, to discuss and review specific issues as appropriate.
-The Audit Committee met five times during 2023.
+The Audit Committee meet four times during 2024.